filecoin-project/venus/CONTRIBUTING.md

 We review every change before merging to master, using GitHub pull requests.
 **Try to keep PRs small**, no more than 400 lines or 8 files.
 Code reviews are easier, faster, and more effective when the diff is small.

-`go-filecoin` requires 2 approvals for all PRs.
-We use the following process, which aims to merge code quickly and efficiently while avoiding both accidental and malicious introduction of bugs, unintended consequences, or vulnerabilities.
+Merging a PR to `master` requires maintainer approval.
+The following process aims to merge code quickly and efficiently while avoiding both accidental and malicious introduction of bugs, unintended consequences, or vulnerabilities.

-1. The first review is done by a committer familiar with that area of the codebase.
-Once they deem it ready for merge, they will assign a maintainer for the second review.
+1. Committers require approval from any single maintainer, before [landing](#landing-changes) their own PRs (maintainers require approval from any committer).
-1. Once the PR has 2 Approvals and blocking comments have been addressed, the committer [rebases and merges](#landing-changes) the PR.
+1. Non-committers require approval first from a committer familiar with the relevant area of code.
+Once they deem it ready for merge, the reviewer will assign a maintainer for approval.
-    - If the author has merge access as a committer or maintainer, they merge their own PRs.
+    - Once approved, the reviewing committer is responsible for landing the commits.

 If your PR hasn't been reviewed in 3 days, pinging reviewers via Github or community chat is welcome and encouraged.